 - CS1000 R7.6 software with latest patches. - Bell Canada SIP Trunking Service provides support to set up, configure and troubleshoot on the Bell Canada network side during test execution.

-Additional patch lineup for the configuration is listed as follows:
+Additional patch lineup for the configuration is listed in section 12 - Appendix A.